PierreSelim/verysimplestats/README.md

 data do not permit computations (instead of using `None`)

 ## Tests
-The doctest can be launched with
+The doctest can be launched with:

 ```
 nosetests --with-doctest --with-coverage --cover-package=verysimplestats